 Python Libraries for GIS and Mapping

-Python libraries are the ultimate extension in GIS because it allows you to boost its core functionality.
+Python libraries are the ultimate extension in GIS because they allow you to boost its core functionality.

 By using Python libraries, you can break out of the mold that is GIS and dive into some serious data science.